Can vaginal cancer be prevented?

 Find and treat pre-cancerous conditions

 Most vaginal squamous cell cancers are believed to start out as pre-cancerous changes, called vaginal intraepithelial neoplasia or VAIN.
 VAIN may be present for years before turning into a true (invasive) cancer.
-These pre-cancers can sometimes be found as the result of cervical cancer screening (such as with a Pap test or HPV test).
+Screening for cervical cancer (such as with a Pap test or HPV test) can sometimes pick up these pre-cancers.
 If a pre-cancer is found, it can be treated, stopping cancer before it really starts.

-Still, since vaginal cancer and VAIN are rare, doctors do not often do other tests to look for them in women who do not have symptoms or a history of pre-cancer or cancer of the cervix, vagina, or vulva.
+Still, since vaginal cancer and VAIN are rare, doctors do not often do other tests to look for these conditions in women who do not have symptoms or a history of pre-cancer or cancer of the cervix, vagina, or vulva.

 How Pap tests and pelvic examinations are done